 Each credit agency evaluates a different mix of factors when determining your credit score.
 However, one of the easiest ways to consistently grow your score is by making payments on time.

 Late payments negatively affect your business credit.
-To avoid that, set alerts or automate your credit card payments.
+To avoid that, set alerts when payments are coming due or automate your credit card payments.
 If you consistently pay early and in full, Dun & Bradstreet will likely assign you a perfect score.

 The balances you carry on your business credit cards can also affect your credit score.
 Keep an eye on your credit utilization ratio — that is, your balances relative to your total credit.
 The higher the ratio is, the higher risk credit agencies will assign to you defaulting on your debt.
 It’s generally recommended to keep your credit utilization ratio under 25% to 30%.